Tree formulas, mean first passage times and Kemeny's constant of a Markov chain: Tree formulas and Cayley's formula

 \section{Tree formulas and Cayley's formula}

 \quad In this section, we provide combinatorial and probabilistic proofs for the Green tree formula \eqref{green} and the harmonic tree formula \eqref{harmonic}.
-As an application, we give a proof of Cayley's well-known formula \cite{Cayley} for enumerating spanning forests in a complete graph.
+As an application, we give a proof of Cayley's well known formula \cite{Cayley} for enumerating spanning forests in a complete graph.